DevFactoryCH/taxonomy/README.md

 ## Usage

-Creating a vocabulary (per default, the separator is "-"):
+Creating a vocabulary (by default, the separator is "-"):

 ```php
 Taxonomy::createVocabulary('Cars'); // Taxonomy Object [Cars,cars]